-Along with the climate crisis, biodiversity has also been rapidly lost over the last 30 years.
+Along with the climate crisis, biodiversity has also been rapidly lost.
 According to the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Service (IPBES) report released in May 2019, as many as one million species are currently threatened with extinction.
 The decline in biodiversity to lead to a significant reduction in ecosystem services, with major consequences for a wide range of human societies.
 For example, the decline of pollinators has been estimated to lead to an annual economic loss of \$577 billion due to reduced crop yields.